 - The learning challenges that diglossia creates and their significance as barriers to student achievement.

 - The implications for teaching and learning.

 In doing this research, we are using a methodology called a systematic review that stresses comprehensiveness and explicit mechanisms to counter biases (for example, the tendency to look for evidence that supports your pre-existing beliefs).
-Although this requires patient and diligent work, we think the significance of this topic requires nothing less.

 The possible consequences of diglossia on teaching and learning are explained by the so-called ‘Simple View of Reading’ developed by Gough.
 In this model, success in being a fluent reader requires two high-level skills to come together.
 Decoding (or the relationship between letters and sounds) and Language Comprehension (or being able to understand the meaning of sounds).
 Depending on the gap between dialect and MSA, a skilled decoder could find themselves in the top-left-hand quadrant of this map.
 That is, they can decode, but they don’t understand the meaning of the sounds produced -